ardatan/whatwg-node/packages/server/README.md

 ### AWS Lambda

 AWS Lambda is a serverless computing platform that makes it easy to build applications that run on the AWS cloud.
-Our adaoter is platform agnostic so they can fit together easily.
+Our adapter is platform agnostic so they can fit together easily.
 In order to reduce the boilerplate we prefer to use
 [Serverless Express from Vendia](https://github.com/vendia/serverless-express).